Green Monster (automobile): Land speed racing

-The Arfons brothers then split up, and each became interested in land speed racing.
+The Arfons brothers split up, and each became interested in land speed racing.

 The most famous Green Monster was powered by a surplus F-104 Starfighter General Electric J79 jet engine, producing 17500 lbf static thrust with four-stage afterburner, which Arfons purchased from a scrap dealer for $600 and rebuilt himself, over the objections of General Electric and the government, and despite all manuals for the engine being classified top secret.

 The engine had been scrapped because of damage caused by ingesting a bolt.
-Arfons removed 60 blades out of approximately 1000 in the engine, removing broken blades and their counterparts at 180 degrees, or the pair at +/-120 degrees to maintain balance.
-He tested it by tying it to trees in his garden, a procedure which drew complaints from his neighbors.
+Arfons removed 60 blades out of approximately 1000 in the engine, removing broken blades and their counterparts at 180 degrees or the pair at +/-120 degrees to maintain balance.
+He tested it by tying it to trees in his garden, which drew complaints from his neighbors.

 This car, painted in red and blue, set the land speed record three times during the close competition of 1964 and 1965 with averages of 434, 536, and 576 mph in the flying mile (despite blowing a tire on the last record run).
 It competed against Wingfoot Express (built by his brother Walt, who could not pilot the car himself, having suffered a stroke) and Craig Breedlove's Spirit of America – Sonic 1, which eventually set the record at 600.601 mph.

-In 1966, Arfons returned once again to Bonneville, but reached an average speed of only 554.017 mph.
+In 1966, Arfons returned once again to the Bonneville Salt Flats but reached an average speed of only 554.017 mph.
 On run number seven at 8:03 a.m. on November 17, Arfons crashed his vehicle travelling 610 mph when a wheel bearing seized.
-He subsequently built another Green Monster land speed record car, but sold it to California rancher Slick Gardner without ever driving it.
+He subsequently built another Green Monster land speed record car but sold it to California rancher Slick Gardner without driving it.

 Later vehicles

-In view of his wife's concern over the risk involved in land speed record racing, Arfons instead turned his talents to turbine powered tractor pulling with great success, fielding a series of Green Monster tractor pullers, along with his son and daughter.
+In view of his wife's concern over the risk involved in land speed record racing, Arfons instead turned his talents to turbine-powered tractor pulling with great success, fielding a series of Green Monster tractor pullers with his son and daughter.

 However, in 1989, Arfons returned to Bonneville with Green Monster 27, an 1800 lb, 22 ft long two-wheeler.
-The car left the ground at 350 mph, and Arfons rebuilt it into a less radical four-wheeled vehicle for 1990, but could manage only 177, 308, and 227 mph.
-In 1991 he tried again, but once again had to give up with handling problems.
+The car left the ground at 350 mph, and Arfons rebuilt it into a less radical four-wheeled vehicle for 1990 but could manage only 177, 308, and 227 mph.
+In 1991, he tried again, but once again, he had to give up on handling problems.

-In popular culture

-This article was the topic of conversation in the second episode of series two of the web series "Two Of These People Are Lying" hosted by The Technical Difficulties.